microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 # Introduction to DevOps for Dynamics 365 Customer Engagement using YAML Based Azure Pipelines - Part 1.5

 In our [last blog](https://community.dynamics.com/crm/b/crminthefield/archive/2019/02/27/introduction-to-devops-for-dynamics-365-customer-engagement-using-yaml-based-azure-pipelines) we learned why it is important to version control our solutions and explored how to pack a solution from a repository for deployment to downstream environments.
-Now it's time to create a more complete.
+Now it's time to create a more complete pipeline.
 During the Microsoft Build 2019 developer conference, multi-stage pipelines were announced enabling us to create a CI/CD pipeline using multi-stage pipelines, which will allow us to properly perform continuous deployment on our solutions.

 For a deeper look into changes announced during the Build conference check out the [What's new with Azure Pipelines](https://devblogs.microsoft.com/devops/whats-new-with-azure-pipelines/) blog and the [announcement for YAML Release in Azure Pipelines]( https://mybuild.techcommunity.microsoft.com/sessions/77791?source=sessions#top-anchor) session at Build.